- Becoming a Donor

 Moses H. Jones Fund 1984 remembers a prominent African-American attorney who came to Dayton from West Virginia in 1900.
 The fund was established through his 1926 bequest to aid YMCAs in Dayton's primarily black communities.

 Knights of St. Peter Claver - Northern District Scholarship Fund 1995 assists African-American students from the Northern District States in attaining further studies at a Catholic high school and/or at an accredited institution of higher learning.
 The fund founders are the Knights and Ladies of St. Peter Claver, established in 1909 as a fraternity for blacks who were barred from membership in the Knights of Columbus.

 Lloyd and Edythe Lewis Fund for Black Children's Health Care 1989 will respond to pressing needs in our community, as identified by this couple.
 Lloyd Lewis, Jr., was a Dayton City Commissioner and an emeritus member of the Foundation's Governing Board.
-Edythe Lewis is retired from the Miami Conservancy District and is an active community volunteer.
+Edythe Lewis retired from the Miami Conservancy District and was an active community volunteer.

 George W. and Irma D. Lucas Fund 1992 assists high school graduates, who are members of the Bethel Missionary Baptist Church, in pursuing a college education.

 Irma D. Lucas Memorial Scholarship Fund 2008 helps female African-American graduates of Dayton Public Schools to attend historically black colleges or universities.